engineyard/ey-docs/pages/environment-rebuild.md

 ## Why would an environment need to be rebuilt?

+* You need to attach a new or different ip address to the environment.

-When upgrading a Database Instance there is no way to "terminate" and re-provision the DB instance separately.
+* When upgrading a Database Instance there is no way to "terminate" and re-provision the DB instance separately.
 You will need to rebuild the complete environment.

 ## Taking snapshots